Hridayshah

-Hridayshah, also called Hirde Shah, was the 54th and last great king of Garha-Mandla.
-Hridayshah was a great patron and lover of music, and wrote the musical compostions of "Hriday Koutuk" and "Hriday Prakash" in 1660.
+Hridayshah Lodhi, also called Hirde Shah, was the 54th and last great king of Garha-Mandla.
+Hridayshah lodhi was a great patron and lover of music, and wrote the musical compositions of "Hriday Koutuk" and "Hriday Prakash" in 1660.
 He moved his kingdom's capital from Chouragarh to Ramnagar of Mandla district to secure it from Bundela attacks.

 Reign

 When Madhukar Shah, Chandra Shah's successor committed suicide, Prem Narain, his eldest son who was in Delhi at the imperial court, rushed back to Garha.
-While going, he left his eldest son Hirde Shah at the court.
+While going, he left his eldest son Hirde Shah lodhi at the court.
 Jhujhar Singh of Orchha invaded and killed Prem Narain by treachery and his cunning.
-However, Hridayshah retook the kingdom from Jhujhar Singh with Mughal intereference and help.
+However, Hridayshah lodhi retook the kingdom from Jhujhar Singh with Mughal interference and help.

-Hridayshah was a great and able Gond ruler.
+Hridayshah was a great and able lodhi ruler.
 He maintained friendly relations with the Mughals, he spent days at the imperial court in Delhi as well.